Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Secure Transmission Design

 \subsection{Adaptive Design}

-In the adaptive design, since Alice possesses complete knowledge of Bob's instantaneous CSI, we assume that she has the ability to adapt the design parameter vectors $\mathbf{N}$ and $\pmb{\alpha}$ according to the instantaneous condition of the main channel $\tilde{\gamma}_b[i],~\forall i$.
+In the adaptive design, since Alice possesses complete knowledge of Bob's instantaneous CSI, we assume that she has the ability to adapt the parameter vectors $\mathbf{N}$ and $\pmb{\alpha}$ according to the instantaneous condition of the main channel $\tilde{\gamma}_b[i],~\forall i$.
 We equivalently divide \Prob{} into $L$ subproblems due to the i.i.d. channel assumption and solve them separately.
 The formulation for the $i$-th subproblem is expressed as

 Note that \Prob{1.i} is a non-convex mixed-integer optimization with non-convex constraints \eqref{58a} and \eqref{58c}, and can be solved by any heuristic search method.
 For example, we can commence the optimization by setting $N[i]=1$ owing to the fact that the objective function is decreasing w.r.t. $N[i]$, and then perform a one-dimensional (1D) search on the domain of $\alpha[i]$ until the constraint \eqref{58c} holds.
 If the constraint cannot be satisfied, we then sequentially increment $N[i]$ up to $N^{max}$, making the inequality constraints looser, and conduct the 1D search.
 If the inequality does not hold for any $N[i]$ and $\alpha[i]$, it implies that the problem is not feasible and the objective value is set to zero.
-Note that the collated optimal solutions to the $L$ subproblems \Prob{1.i} is equivalent to the solution to \Prob{1}.
+Note that the collated optimal solutions to the $L$ subproblems \Prob{1.i} are equivalent to the solution to \Prob{1}.
+This approach leads to a worst-case time complexity of $\mathcal{O}(LN^{max}S)$, where $S$ is the size of the search space.

 We also consider an alternative low-complexity approach by dividing \Prob{1} into two subproblems and solving them alternately, which enables us to obtain further insight into the design and reduce the complexity.
-In particular, for a given fixed feasible $\pmb{\alpha}$ and relaxing the integer optimization variables $\mathbf{N}$ into a real-valued quantity $\tilde{\mathbf{N}}$, we recast \Prob{1} approximately as
+In particular, for a given fixed feasible $\pmb{\alpha}$ and relaxing the integer optimization variables $\mathbf{N}$ into a continuous-valued quantity $\tilde{\mathbf{N}}$, we recast \Prob{1} approximately as

 where $\vartheta(\phi;\alpha[i],\tilde{\gamma}_b[i])$ evaluates the inverse of $\bdelta(\tilde{N}[i];\alpha[i],\tilde{\gamma}_b[i])$ w.r.t. the parameter $\tilde{N}[i]$ such that $\bdelta(\vartheta_i(\phi;\alpha[i],\tilde{\gamma}_b[i]);\alpha[i],\tilde{\gamma}_b[i]) = \phi$.
 We note that the lower-bound in \eqref{59a} follows from the approximate AIL $\bdelta$ in Proposition \ref{prop1} and from the fact that $\bdelta$ is a decreasing function w.r.t. the blocklength $N$ since the CDF is monotonically increasing.
 Thus, the optimal solution to \Prob{2.1} exists only if $\vartheta(\phi;\alpha[i],\tilde{\gamma}_b[i]) \leq N^{max},~\forall i$.